Virtuouz/sopris/src/menu/MexicanCuisine/Quesabirria.md

 ---
 title: "Quesabirria"
-price: "$14.00"
+price: "$15.00"
 category: "Mexican-Cuisine"
 img: "src/images/menu/Quesabirria.jpg"
-desc: "Three crispy beef tacos with melted cheese topped with cilantro and onions served with a side of consume"
+desc: "Three crispy beef tacos with melted cheese topped with cilantro and onions served with a side of consome"
 ---